back

 Once everything is signed, depending on the terms you may have agreed to, there may be a one-time or multiple payments for the loan.
 Either way, ensure that you stay in good standing after negotiating debt by making payment(s) on time.

-So, Can I Negotiate to Settle My Student Loan Debt?
+So, Can You Negotiate Student Loan Payoff?

-In most cases, your loan has to be in a state of default or several missed payments for a lender to talk about debt settlement.
+In most cases, your loan has to be in a state of default or several missed monthly payments for a lender to talk about debt settlement.
 Most lenders will not be open to settling a good-standing loan account.
 However, most people thinking of settling usually do so because they are having trouble repaying their loans.

 Federal Student Loans